AnomalyJx/Monsoon/README.md

 # Installation and Setup

-Installation of Void is simple.
+Installation of Monsoon is simple.
 You can view the BASIC GUIDE below!

 ## Basic Guide (Replit, Heroku, Glitch etc.)